TypicalDeveloper123/biotic-zlo/README.md

-# a mod featuring bio life.
+# a mod featuring life.
 Currently in WIP